konfou/konfou.github.io/_posts/2021-02-27-i3-quake-terminal.md

 downside  it depends  on  few  X tools  (xprop,  xwininfo, xdotool).
 A barebones alternative as in above can be done just using xdotool.

+>TODO: Check whether instructions can be adapted for sway

 [Guake]: http://guake-project.org/
 [Tilda]: https://github.com/lanoxx/tilda
 [Yakuake]: https://invent.kde.org/utilities/yakuake